iStokee/ridctl/docs/README.md

 # RiD Control

 RiD is a PowerShell module and command‑line interface for managing virtual machines used for development workflows.
-It consolidates existing guides for provisioning a VMware Workstation guest and synchronising scripts between host and guest into a single tool.
+It consolidates existing guides for provisioning a VMware Workstation guest and synchronising scripts between host and guest into a single tool with a menu‑driven UX.

 This repository contains the source code for the module as well as documentation, unit tests and build scripts.
+The module includes:

+- Virtualization readiness checks (with actionable conflict summary).
+- ISO helper with Fido automation and optional non‑interactive mode.
+- VM operations via vmrun/vmcli (start/stop/snapshot; new VM via clone or fresh create).
+- Shared folder repair (host) and guest verification integration.
+- Sync v1 (host ↔ share): timestamp+size compare, dry‑run, bidirectional.
+- A first‑run setup that configures defaults and creates the default share path.

-Some foundational capabilities (virtualization checks, native `-WhatIf/-Confirm` for `vmrun` start/stop/snapshot/shared folders) are implemented; the remaining areas are scaffolded pending future milestones.
-Refer to `USAGE.md` for a quick start guide, including registering existing VMs by name and using `-Name` with management commands for a better UX.
-The host menu includes an Options pane to configure defaults (download folder, ISO options, templates, shared folder, vmrun path), and a first‑run setup prompts for key values.
+Refer to `USAGE.md` for a quick start and examples.
+The host menu includes an Options pane to configure defaults (download folder, ISO options, templates, shared folder, vmrun path).
+First‑run prompts for key values and uses sensible defaults.

+Defaults: the shared folder host path is `C:\RiDShare` (created on first run if missing) and the shared folder name is `rid`.

+Public cmdlets support native `-WhatIf/-Confirm` (safe by default); private helpers may still use `-Apply` internally where noted.

 ## Registered VMs